hodanov/docker-template-vue-go-postgres-nginx/README.md

 After launching containers, access the `localhost:80`.

-Nginx acts as a reverse proxy, passing Vue or Go containers.
+Nginx acts as a reverse proxy, passing to Vue or Go containers.

 ![proxy-image](./architect-vue-go-postgres-nginx.jpg "proxy image")